rs239/schema/docs/source/overview.rst

-It is described in the paper “Schema: metric learning enables interpretable synthesis of heterogeneous single-cell modalities" (http://doi.org/10.1101/834549)
+Schema is described in the paper “Schema: metric learning enables interpretable synthesis of heterogeneous single-cell modalities" (http://doi.org/10.1101/834549)